UM-Ann Arbor, UM-Dearborn and UM-Flint are three distinct but aligned institutions.

 UM-Flint and UM-Dearborn are mostly commuter campuses with students living with their families or on their own in the surrounding areas.
-UM-Ann Arbor is a residential educational community with nearly 100 percent of its freshmen living in campus housing.
+UM-Ann Arbor is a residential educational community in which nearly 100 percent of first-year students live in campus housing.
 It’s not clear that students at UM-Flint or UM-Dearborn experience the same level of need on their campuses to support these efforts through added fees they would incur.
 If there is a need, we would encourage UM-Flint or UM-Dearborn students to work with the leadership on those campuses to further explore these topics.

-UM-Flint had a free health clinic that served UM-Flint students that was closed in 2015 because it was seldom used and costly to operate.
-In its place, UM-Flint has a coordinated plan with several health centers in the Flint community who are able to address student health care needs.
-Information is readily available on the UM-Flint website: https://www.umflint.edu/reccenter/student-health-resources
+UM-Flint refers students to several health centers in the Flint community who are able to address student health care needs.
+Information is readily available on the UM-Flint website.

-The UM-Flint Department of Public Safety’s Safe Ride program offers free transportation to any of four nearby health care centers in close proximity to campus.
+The UM-Flint Department of Public Safety’s Safe Ride program offers free transportation to health care centers in close proximity to campus.

-At UM-Dearborn, there is Henry Ford Medical Center clinic across the street from campus and adjacent to the Union at Dearborn residence hall.
-UM-Dearborn had a program similar to UM-Flint’s to provide free health care services to student, but it was discontinued for lack of use.
+At UM-Dearborn, the Henry Ford Medical Center clinic is across the street from campus.
+UM-Dearborn had a program similar to UM-Flint’s to provide free health care services to students, but it was discontinued for lack of use.

 It is accurate that UM-Flint and UM-Dearborn students do not pay a fee to receive Student Legal Services as students do on the Ann Arbor campus, and that’s something that could be explored if there is a need.